-AJ Bell as a firm has been in existence since 1995, and its award-winning online Youinvest platform is now going from strength to strength.
 It has built up a core base of customers who regularly use it for their investment needs – and with a range of choices available including SIPPs, ISAs, dealing accounts and more, there’s almost always a product that’ll be right for you.
-In this article, we will carry out a broker comparison focusing on charges – and work out whether AJ Bell’s Youinvest platform is the best stock broker on the market today.
+In this article, we will carry out a broker comparison focusing on charges – and work out whether AJ Bell's platform is the best stock broker on the market today, including AJ Bell Youinvest fees.
 And, for more details on all services that this broker offers, check our full AJ Bell review.